cdapio/cdap/docs/developer-guide/source/programming.rst

 	  }

 The runtime system reads the DataSet specification for the key/value table *myCounters* from the metadata store and injects a functional instance of the DataSet class into the Application.
 You can also implement custom DataSets by extending the ``DataSet`` base class or by extending existing DataSet types.
+See the `PageViewAnalytics <examples/PageViewAnalytics>`__ example for an implementation of a Custom DataSet.

 .. _Procedures: